 The school nickname "Keydets" is derived from a southern drawl pronunciation of the word "cadet."
 The kangaroo serves as the school mascot and is one of only four U.S. colleges that uses the marsupial to represent its sports teams.

-VMI fields 16 teams on the NCAA Division I level.
-The sports include baseball, basketball, men's and women's cross-country, football, lacrosse, men's and women's rifle, men's and women's soccer, men's and women's swimming, men's and women's indoor and outdoor track, and wrestling.
-Women's swimming went to full varsity status during the 2005-06 academic year.
+VMI fields 18 teams on the NCAA Division I level.
+The sports include baseball, basketball, men's and women's cross-country, football, lacrosse, men's and women's rifle, men's and women's soccer, men's and women's swimming, men's and women's indoor and outdoor track, women's water polo and wrestling.

-VMI, with an enrollment of 1,400 cadets, has the third smallest enrollment among NCAA Division I institutions, behind only Centenary and Wofford.
+VMI, with an enrollment of 1,650 cadets, has the fourth-smallest enrollment among NCAA Division I institutions.
 Approximately one-third of the Corps of Cadets plays on one of VMI's intercollegiate athletic teams making it one of the most active athletic programs among its student body.
 Of the VMI athletes who complete their eligibility, 92 percent receive their VMI diplomas.

 In August, 1997, VMI fielded its first women's athletic program with a cross country team and has since added three additional women's sports.
 More will follow as female enrollment increases in the coming years.

 Throughout most of the 20th century, VMI athletics teams competed as a member of the Southern Conference and played a large role in the rich history of one the nation's oldest college athletic conferences.